Robot-Fromage/ULIS/documentation/manual/Architecture.md

 - [Little-CMS](http://www.littlecms.com/)
 - [Freetype](https://www.freetype.org/)

 All of these libraries are suitable for subsets of what ULIS strives to cover.
 Some of them are focused at rasterizing vector graphics on the CPU, some of them are more general purpose.
-Some of them are targeted at being used at software rasterizers, while some of them only focus on specific topics such as text or color.
-Some of them provide semantic for manipulating generic images, while some of them strive for the widest possible range of abstractions.
-Some of them target the workload on CPU, some of them do on GPU.
-None of them cover the appropriate scope ULIS tries to encapsulate in an unified fashion, in and by themselves.
-Some of them also cover unrelated topics with an additional unnecessary weight in context.
+Some of them are targeted at being used as software rasterizers, while some of them only focus on specific topics such as text or color.
+Some of them target the workload on CPU, some of them do that on GPU.
+None of them cover the appropriate scope ULIS tries to encapsulate in an unified fashion just by themselves.
+Some of them also cover unrelated topics with additional overhead.
 Overall, one would have to pick several of these libraries, learn their often very different APIs, deal with their own limitations, and ensure inter-operability beetween these components to achieve a solution that would cover the same goals ULIS does.

 Amongst these limitations, we find:
 - Incomplete support for a wide variety of image formats
+- Not enough features available
 - Poor or no support for image IO
 - Poor or no support for video
-- Topic subset coverage is too narrow to do anything by itself
-- Topic subset coverage is too specific for a general purpose imaging application
-- Poor or no support for CPU drastically limits the scope of the possible applications, or leads to convoluted pipelines
-- Too many abstractions lead developers to be unable to control the scope of the application
+- Not generic enough
+- Not optimized or efficient enough
+- Too much abstraction is left for the user to handle

 For instance, none of these libraries provide a very wide variety of image formats, Blend2D, Qt, Cairo or Skia are limited in the choice of image formats to common formats in a software rasterization context, but that may be unsuitable in the image edition world.
 OpenCV or CImg provide no such limitations, but their level of abstraction is so great that the friction with the application becomes unmanageable, since there are no way to actually identify a format without relying on custom additions over the tools.
 Actually, there is some level of assumption too, which can be a deal breaker, since CImg doesn't provide tools for interleaved images, while OpenCV doesn't provide tools for planar images right out of the box.
 OpenCV, Blend2D, AGG and Qt for instance have no built-in concept of a colorspace, which lead to additional work by the client.
 Little-CMS and Freetype do their job perfectly, but they need to be driven in order to achieve their goal, and their APIs, while great, are both different and the inter-operability is a source of bugs and friction which slows down the developement of an application, not to mention the overhead of maintaining multiple dependencies.

 In that sense, the purpose of ULIS is to fill-in the gaps, provide a semantic way to talk about colors, pixels, images, drawing operations, compositing operations, transformations.
 While not making assumptions about what is common or uncommon in a given context, ULIS can cover an unlimited range of image formats, wether planar or interleaved.
 It has meaningful ways to associate an image with a color space, or to speak about the order of the elements in the memory layout, while providing minimal friction for the client, and of course minimal overhead to preserve performances at runtime; but most of all the client shouldn't feel the need to go and seek another library solution because in terms of features, ULIS covers everything you want to do in the image processing field, by aggregating all these features in an extensible manner.

 Of course we are making a number of bold claims here, and the implementation has to keep up with that ambition, so i'd like to make it clear that while ULIS is trying to solve these problems, it is probably not perfect as a universal library for imaging and i'm sure you can find the same kind of issues the other libraries display on some parts it tries to cover.
-So it is good to keep in mind that ULIS is still an evolving product, and to remain modest about it.
+So it is good to keep in mind that ULIS is still an evolving product.
 Also, i am myself an avid user of several of these libraries, and was really inspired by some of the authors of these libraries, such as Petr Kobalicek who wrote the Blend2D library, or Maxim Shemanarev who wrote the AGG library.

-To account for the imperfect nature of ULIS, some low level elements, the pipes, gears and porcelain that are usually hidden behind the curtain, are made available through dedicated functions, such as retrieving the raw pointer to a memory buffer containing an image, in order to allow inter-operability with any other framework you choose to use in combination to overcome these issues.
+To account for the imperfect nature of ULIS, some low level elements are made available through dedicated functions, such as retrieving the raw pointer to a memory buffer containing an image, in order to allow inter-operability with any other framework you choose to use in combination to overcome these issues.
 Of course that defeats the purpose of ULIS in the first place if you have to use a combination of imaging libraries, but sometimes it's also handy to operate with the GPU or pass data to a GUI library for example.

 ### 0.4) Summary {#r0-4}
 > ULIS is a rendering library written in modern C++ with available bindings for other languages such as Python,
 > It is aimed at applications offering interactive image or video edition capabilities, for the industries of Animation, Films, VFX, Illustration, Printing, etc.
 > ULIS aggregates other libraries to handle text or color managed pipelines.
-> It appeals to software developpers willing to smooth the process the development of an image processing application, and tries to deliver professional quality components.
+> It appeals to software developpers willing to smooth the process of developing of an image processing application, and tries to deliver professional quality components.
-> ULIS was born to fill what feels like a gap in the other available imaging libraries, but is able to inter operate and work hand to hand with them too.
+> ULIS was born to fill what feels like a gap in the other available imaging libraries, but is also able to inter-operate and work hand to hand with them.

 ---